 - the aforementioned documents stored in electronic form on an appropriate data carrier, i.e. CD/DVD/USB stick…

-The current call for entries for the Young Scientist Award 2022 can be downloaded as a pdf document here.
-The closing date for entries is 16 May 2022.
+The call for entries for the 2022 Young Talent Award can be downloaded as a pdf document here.

 Award winner for 2021 awarded!

-Matthias Koning, a graduate of the master’s program in Futures Studies at Freie Universität Berlin, prevailed with his work against several other, also very good, competition entries The award will be presented at the upcoming annual conference of the Netzwerk Zukunftsforschung, which will take place virtually due to corona.
+Matthias Koning, a graduate of the master’s program in Futures Studies at Freie Universität Berlin, prevailed with his work against several other, also very good, competition entries.
+The award will be presented at the upcoming annual conference of the Netzwerk Zukunftsforschung, which will take place virtually due to corona.
 His thesis is entitled “Queer Trails in Futures of the City – Heteronormative Traces and Queer-Inclusive Thinking in Future Images of Urban Life”.
-It is published in the series of the Berlin Institut Futur and can be downloaded here.
+It was published in the Berlin Institut Futur publication series and can be downloaded here.